Informatievlaanderen/VSDS-Onboarding-Example/protected-setup/README.md

 while ! docker logs $(docker ps -q -f "name=ldes-server$") 2> /dev/null | grep 'Started Application in' ; do sleep 1; done
 ```

 Once started point your browser to http://localhost:9003/ldes/admin/doc/v1/swagger.
-You will be redirected to http://localhost:9003/ldes/admin/doc/v1/swagger-ui/index.html and in the top right corner you should see the `base` API collection selected and the `base` API displayed in the main window.
+You will be redirected to http://localhost:9003/ldes/admin/doc/v1/swagger-ui/index.html and in the top right corner you should see the `base` API collection selected and the base API displayed in the main window.

 When we look at this base API, we see that there is one endpoint for the ingest that expects a `POST` to an endpoint.
 Obviously we do not want anybody else than the server workbench to push members to our ingest endpoint so we need to disallow this through the reverse proxy.
-For now, we can do that by disallowing `POST` requests through the reverse proxy but later we will see that we need to make an exception for seeding the LDES definitions, which also use `POST` requests towards the administrative API.
+We can do that by disallowing `POST` requests through the reverse proxy but we need to ensure that we can still seed the LDES definitions, which also use `POST` requests towards the administrative API.

 Next we see that the LDES Server exposes an endpoint to retrieve metadata at the root `/` as well as the various data collections at `/{collection-name}` and their respective views at  `/{collection-name}/{view-name}`, all using `GET` requests.
 Most likely we want the metadata to be publicly accessible so that our available data collections can be discovered.
 In other words, we want metadata crawlers to be able to retrieve the metadata (typically [DCAT](https://en.wikipedia.org/wiki/Data_Catalog_Vocabulary) information) in an unsecured way so that we get some exposure for our data collections.
 Now, as for the collections and views themselves, we can setup the accessibility as required by our use cases.
 For this tutorial we will assume that only a few clients can access our LDES and view so we will protect them with an API key.
 In fact, we will assign one API key per client so we can distinguish them for statistical reasons (e.g. to enforce a fair use policy).